Azure/AzureStackHCI-EvalGuide/universal/4_AzSHCICluster.md

 Overview
 -----------

 So far, you've deployed your Azure Stack HCI nodes, either in a nested virtualization sandbox, or on existing physical hardware.
-In the case of the sandboxed environment, you've also stood up an Active Directory infrastructure with DNS and DHCP services running.
+In the case of the sandboxed environment, you've also stood up an Active Directory infrastructure with DNS.
 In a physical deployment, it was assumed these kind of dependencies were already in place.
 Finally, in both cases, you've deployed the Windows Admin Center, which we'll be using to configure the Azure Stack HCI cluster.

 Architecture
 -----------